 Growing up in the southern Appalachians, Bob Leverett loved to explore what was then known as “virgin forest.”
-Old-growth forests had always been a source of fascination, so when Bob moved to Massachusetts in 1975, he became one of the first people to discover old growth in the state.
-He is now Chair of the Forest Reserves Science Advisory Committee for the state, as well as Senior Advisor to American Forests’ Champion Tree Program.
+Old-growth forests had always been a source of fascination, so when Bob moved to Massachusetts in 1975, he became one of the first people to discover and map old growth in the state.
+He is now Chair of the Forest Reserves Science Advisory Committee for the state.

-Bob’s love of trees and forests has also led him and his wife Monica, both now of Florence, MA, to champion the benefits of old-growth forests.
-Bob is a pioneering expert in the measurement of trees, and he uses those skills to research carbon sequestration in our forests.
-He has organized gatherings of the Ancient Eastern Forest Conference Series, and is co-founder of the Native Tree Society.
+Bob is a pioneer in the accurate measurement of trees, and he uses those skills to quantify carbon sequestration in our forests.
+He was the principal architect of the Ancient Eastern Forest Conference Series, and is co-founder of the Native Tree Society.

 “As residents of the Connecticut River Valley for decades, we want to pass on a legacy of stately, inspiring forests.
 We hope others will join us in this mission,” said the Leveretts.
 Thanks to their generosity, a powerful seed has been planted.